This week's roundup of all the cloud news.

 hava.io allows users to visualise their AWS, GCP and Azure cloud environments in interactive diagram form including unique infrastructure, security and container views. hava.io continuously polls your cloud configuration and logs changes in a version history for later inspection which helps with issue resolution and provides history of all configs for audit and compliance purposes.

 If you haven't taken a hava.io free trial to see what it can do for your workflow, security and compliance needs - please get in touch.
+The AWS diagram generator is worth the entry fee alone.

 You can reach us on chat, email firstname.lastname@example.org or book a callback or demo below.